supabase/supabase-py/README.md

   - [ ] Add support for EXPLAIN
   - [ ] Add proper error handling
 - [ ] Wrap [Realtime-py](https://github.com/supabase-community/realtime-py)
   - [ ] Integrate with Supabase-py
   - [ ] Support WALRUS
   - [ ] Support broadcast (to check if already supported)
 - [x] Wrap [auth-py](https://github.com/supabase-community/auth-py)
   - [x] Remove references to GoTrue-js v1 and do a proper release
   - [ ] Test and document common flows (e.g. sign in with OAuth, sign in with OTP)
   - [ ] Add MFA methods and SSO methods
   - [x] Add Proof Key for Code Exchange (PKCE) methods.
 Unlike the JS library, we do not currently plan to support Magic Link (PKCE).
 Please use the [token hash](https://supabase.com/docs/guides/auth/server-side/email-based-auth-with-pkce-flow-for-ssr#create-api-endpoint-for-handling-tokenhash) in tandem with `verifyOTP` instead.
 - [x] Wrap [storage-py](https://github.com/supabase-community/storage-py)
   - [ ] Support resumable uploads
   - [x] Setup testing environment
   - [x] Document how to properly upload different file types (e.g. jpeg/png and download it)
 - [x] Wrap [functions-py](https://github.com/supabase-community/functions-py)

-Overall Tasks:
+### Overall Tasks

 - [x] Add async support across the entire library
 - [ ] Add FastAPI helper library (external to supabase-py)
 - [ ] Add `django-supabase-postgrest` (external to supabase-py)

 ## Contributing

 Contributing to the Python libraries are a great way to get involved with the Supabase community.
-Reach out to us on <a href="https://discord.supabase.com/">Discord</a> or on our <a href="https://github.com/orgs/supabase/discussions">Github Discussions</a> page if you want to get involved.
+Reach out to us on [Discord](https://discord.supabase.com) or on our [Github Discussions](https://github.com/orgs/supabase/discussions) page if you want to get involved.

 ### Running Tests